Get exclusive member benefits & effect social change. Join Today

 In this procedure, your doctor inserts a long tube with a camera down your throat and into your stomach and small intestine to examine the area for ulcers.
 This instrument also allows your doctor to remove tissue samples for examination.

 Not all cases require an upper endoscopy.
 However, this procedure is recommended for people with a higher risk of stomach cancer.
-This includes people over the age of 45, as well as those who experience:
+This includes people over the age of 45, as well as people who experience:

 Because H. pylori is a cause of peptic ulcers, your doctor will also run a test to check for this infection in your stomach.

-You may experience minor side effects like diarrhea or upset stomach from antibiotic regimens.
+You may experience minor side effects like diarrhea or an upset stomach from antibiotic regimens.
 If these side effects cause significant discomfort or don’t get better over time, talk to your doctor.

 If your doctor determines that you don’t have an H. pylori infection, they may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.